 Students complete the program with foundational skills to analyze and understand how health behaviors are influenced by psychology, socioeconomics, familial factors, religious communities, and the neighborhoods in which individuals reside.
 The immersion program builds healthcare competency at a time in which awareness of psychological and social foundations of health are seen as integral to all health professions.

-Bright, motivated pre-health students, who desire to strengthen their background and skills in health psychology, social determinants of health, and urban Baltimore
+Who: Bright, motivated pre-health students, who desire to strengthen their background and skills in health psychology, social determinants of health, and urban Baltimore

-Loyola's Evergreen campus and healthcare internship sites
+Where: Loyola's Evergreen campus and healthcare internship sites

-6 credits and 40-hour internship
+Credits: 6 credits and 40-hour internship

-Cost and included benefits:
+Tuition cost and included benefits:

-The program benefits include courses and academic guidance, internship arrangements, experiential program, books, breakfast and lunches on teaching days, and access to Loyola's athletic facility.
+The program benefits include two courses and academic guidance, internship arrangements, experiential program, books, breakfast and lunches on teaching days, and access to Loyola's athletic facility.